Fragtality/PilotsDeck/README.md

 Generally take care when editing them, the XML/JSON Syntax must be the correct for the Application/Plugin to start at all.
 Backups FTW! :laughing:<br/>
 ### PilotsDeck.exe.config
 These are the available Settings and their Default:
-* **applicationName**="Prepar3D.exe"	- The Executable to "listen to".
-The Plugin is informed by StreamDeck as soon as this Executable runs and only then tries to establish a FSUIPC Connection.
-Must also be changed in the [Manifest](README.md#manifestjson)!
 * **pollInterval**="200"		- The Intveral / Tick-Time at which the Offsets and Lvars will be refreshed / read from the Sim.
 * **waitTicks**="150"			- The amount of Ticks to wait between Connection retries.
 Fractions of that Value are used for other things (Start-Delay between Plugin/StreamDeck, Time-Measuring)
 * **longPressTicks**="3"		- The amount of Ticks a Button had to be pressed/down to be recognized as ["Long Press"](README.md#simple-button--display-value-with-button) when released.
-* **appStartDelay**="30"		- When P3D is started, it will throttle the Process Calls to FSUIPC to every 10s (based on Ticks) in the first X seconds after FSUIPC successfully processed.
+* **appStartDelay**="30"		- When P3D (or any other Sim) is started, it will throttle the Process Calls to FSUIPC to every 10s (based on Ticks) in the first X seconds after FSUIPC successfully processed.
 Depending on how fast/slow P3D and the selected Aircraft are loading this could be too long/short.
 This only applies to when the Plugin (StreamDeck Software) was already running, if the Plugin is started when P3D was already running, it will directly connect and process.
 * **stringReplace**="%s"		- If for whatever Reason you don't like the C-Style, you can change the String-to-be-replaced for the Format Field.
 Don't use the colon (:).
 The PI and Value Checking are hardcoded to %s, though.
-* **redrawAlways**"="false" 		-  With "true" you can force the Plugin to redraw the Buttons always, even if the Sim or FSUIPC are not running.<br/><br/>
+* **redrawAlways**"="false" 		-  With "true" you can force the Plugin to redraw the Buttons always, even if the Sim or FSUIPC are not running.
+* **forceDecimalPoint**="true"		- This forces the Text Output to be always formatted with a "**.**" as Decimal Character, regardless of System Setting.
+Specifically, when "true" the CultureInfo is forced to "en-US" otherwise with "false" it is forced to "de-DE".<br/><br/>
 For the Font-Inheritance Workaround (mentioned caveat in the StreamDeck API).
 "XX" is the two-letter Code for the (general) Language.
 For instance, en_US and en_GB both map to "en".
 You have to define all 3 Styles for a language.
 * **fontDefault_XX**="Regular"
 * **fontBold_XX**="Bold"
 * **fontItalic_XX**="Italic"<br/><br/>
 ### manifest.json
 There are only two Use-Cases to fiddle in that file, so these are the interesting Parts:
-* **ApplicationsToMonitor**: Change this (and *applicationName* in the above File) to alter the Executable the Plugin reacts upon.
+* **ApplicationsToMonitor**: Change this to alter the Executable the Plugin reacts upon.
 * **Profiles**: Like described under [Profile Switcher](README.md#customization) - here you add or change the StreamDeck Profiles.
 If the .streamDeckProfile File is in the \Profiles Subdirectory, you must prefix the Name with "*Profiles/*".
 Mind the JSON-Syntax: the last Entry must not have a "**,**" at the End, but all others have to be separated by that.
 <br/><br/>
 ## Examples